-The rules for when the Penalty APR applies are different for general consumer credit cards and small business credit cards, as the latter were excluded from the Credit CARD Act of 2010.
-Below you will find separate explanations of how the Penalty APR works for both types of credit cards.
+It’s important to note that the rules for when the penalty APR, or default APR, applies are different for general consumer credit cards and small business credit cards.
+The latter were excluded from CARD Act protections.
+Below, you will find separate explanations of how the penalty APR works for both types of credit cards.

-Credit card companies can increase your interest rate for future transactions – not your existing balance – for any reason (including missing one payment or going over your credit limit) once your account has been open for at least 12 months.
-The only interest rate repricing that can occur during the first year is if an introductory rate cedes to a regular APR.
-This is designed to prevent bait-and-switch tactics by credit card companies.
+- Credit card companies can increase your interest rate for future transactions – not your existing balance – for any reason (including missing one payment or going over your credit limit) once your account has been open for at least 12 months.

-If the credit card company changes the interest rate that applies to future transactions, the CARD Act requires it to send you a notice specifying the reason for the rate increase 45 days in advance, and the rate increase can only apply to purchases made 14 days after the notice was sent.
-It sounds complicated, but these rules are actually an improvement over the pre-CARD Act environment.
+- If the credit card company changes the interest rate that applies to future transactions, the CARD Act requires it to send you a notice specifying the reason for the rate increase 45 days in advance, and the rate increase can only apply to purchases made 14 days after the notice was sent.

-Fortunately, the new credit card law also provides specific guidelines for how to get back to the regular APR for your existing balance after the Penalty APR has been triggered.
-The law states that once the rate is increased on an existing balance because you were 60 days delinquent, the credit card company must move you back down to your non-penalty APR once you have made the next six consecutive payments on-time.
+- Once the rate is increased on an existing balance because you were 60 days delinquent, the credit card company must move you back down to your non-penalty APR once you have made the next six consecutive payments on time.

-Finally, the Credit CARD Act also created provisions that require credit card companies to re-evaluate a rate increase every 6 months and, if appropriate, it must reduce your rate within 45 days after completing the evaluation.
+- Credit card companies must re-evaluate a rate increase every six months and, if appropriate, reduce the rate within 45 days after completing the evaluation.

 Given the exclusion of small business credit cards from the Credit CARD Act, such cards should not be used for business funding purposes.
 Rather, they should only be used for everyday purchases that you will be able to pay off in full each month.
-And a https://wallethub.com/credit-cards/0-apr/>0% consumer credit card can be used to handle company financing.
+A 0% APR consumer credit card can be used to handle company financing.